What is a Controlled Condition?

 (b) You have not experienced symptoms of such a nature as would have caused a reasonable person to seek medical attention in the 24 months prior to Your application for insurance; and

-(c) is not otherwise excluded because the condition is found to be medically related to a Pre-Existing Condition.
+(c) is not otherwise excluded because the condition is found to be medically related to a Pre-Existing Condition; and

-This means that You do not need to apply for cover, undergo a medical assessment or pay any additional premium to be covered for a Controlled Condition.
-If a condition does not meet Our definition of controlled, that condition will be considered a Pre-Existing Condition unless cover is sought by You and confirmed in writing by Us during the application process.
+If Your condition meets Our Controlled Condition definition, Your condition is automatically covered unless We specify otherwise.
+This means that You do not need to apply for cover, undergo a medical assessment or pay any additional premium to be covered for Your Controlled Condition.
+If Your condition does not meet Our Controlled Condition definition, Your condition will be considered a Pre-Existing Condition unless cover is sought by You and confirmed by email by Us during the application process.